shivacaus/SHS-DATA-and-CODE-Resources/README.md

 1. Download MAT_SEIR_LSTM.zip from this branch.

 2. Extract the archive.
-Keep all files in the same folder — scripts use relative paths and will fail if files are separated.
+Keep all files in the same folder -- scripts use relative paths and will fail if files are separated.

 3. Open MATLAB, set the working directory to the extracted folder, and follow the instructions below.

 4. File Descriptions:

-i) SEIR_LSTM_SHS_F30.m — Main modelling script.
+i) SEIR_LSTM_SHS_F30.m --- Main modelling script.

-ii) param_tune_0406.m — Hyperparameter tuning/optimization script.
+ii) param_tune_0406.m --- Hyperparameter tuning/optimization script.

-iii) F30_fig_table_generation.m — Figure and table generation script.
+iii) F30_fig_table_generation.m --- Figure and table generation script.

-iv) Epidemic and meteorological data_Nepal.xlsx — Input data file used in MATLAB.
+iv) Epidemic and meteorological data_Nepal.xlsx --- Input data file used in MATLAB.

-v) F30_fig_table_data.mat — Pre-computed outputs file (MATLAB v7.3).
+v) F30_fig_table_data.mat --- Pre-computed selected outputs file (MATLAB v7.3).

+vi) F30_full_n30.mat --- Pre-computed full outputs file (MATLAB v7.3)

 5. Generating Figures and Tables

 To reproduce all figures and tables from the pre-computed results, run F30_fig_table_generation.m in MATLAB.
-Requires F30_fig_table_data.mat in the same folder.
-No model training is performed — figures are generated directly from saved results and complete in seconds.
+Requires F30_fig_table_data.mat  or, F30_full_n30.mat in the same folder.
+No model training is performed -- figures are generated directly from saved results and complete in seconds.

 6. Full Model Run